-on the price of fuels is not often apparent in the market pricing data.151 Third, while market prices for renewable fuel with RINs attached are readily available in posted prices, renewable fuel is less commonly traded without RINs and hence prices of renewable fuel without the RIN are also rarely available outside of contracts between parties that are claimed as confidential.152 Finally, terminology and accounting practices vary between different parties, often making apples-to-apples comparisons less obvious.153
+Assessing the impact of the RFS program on refiners and blenders is complicated for several reasons.
+First, many parties may operate in several different roles, such as merchant refiners, integrated refiners, and blenders, in any given year.142 Second, the impact of RIN costs on the price of fuels is not often apparent in the market pricing data.143 Third, while market prices for renewable fuel with RINs attached are readily available in posted prices, renewable fuel is less commonly traded without RINs and hence prices of renewable fuel without the RIN are also rarely available outside of contracts between parties that are claimed as confidential.144 Finally, terminology and accounting practices vary between different parties, often making apples-to-apples comparisons less obvious.145

-In this section, we again present the data and analysis that we provided in the Proposed Denial and the April 2022 SRE Denial to support our findings that small refineries do not suffer DEH from their RFS obligations because RIN costs are fully passed through to wholesale purchasers.
+In this section, we again present the data and analysis that we provided in the Proposed Denial to support our findings that small refineries do not suffer DEH from their RFS obligations because RIN costs are fully passed through to wholesale purchasers.
 We include some brief discussion of the comments here, but primarily respond to comments submitted on this analysis in Appendix B. Here, we show that any such RFS compliance costs are not disproportionate because the cost to acquire RINs, whether via blending or through the RIN market, are the same, making the costs of RIN acquisition the same for all parties.
 After presenting some of the assertions made by small refineries below, we provide a brief description of prior publications on RIN cost passthrough and the RIN discount.
 We then reiterate the general economic theory that supports the premises of RIN cost passthrough and the RIN discount before briefly discussing the different market participants and how we expect their operations to be affected based on economic theory.
 Finally, we analyze the most current data available to the Agency to determine whether the finished fuel and RIN markets move in the way the economic theory predicts.

 Small refineries alleging DEH generally claim that: (1) They are unable to recover the cost of the RINs they purchase in the sales prices of the gasoline and diesel fuel they produce because of their geography or market position; and/or that (2) They face higher costs for acquiring RINs than their competitors (usually integrated refiners or non-obligated blenders) that acquire RINs by blending qualifying renewable fuel.
 In the first case, petitioners argue that they are unable to recover the added cost of RIN purchases needed for RFS compliance and/or that the market price for gasoline and diesel fuel does not fully reflect these costs.
 In the second case, petitioners argue that their competitors (non-obligated blenders and/or integrated refiners) do not have to discount the blended fuel they sell to wholesale purchasers by the price of the RIN and, therefore, are able to acquire these RINs at a lower net cost than parties that purchase RINs.
 EPA has not found evidence to support either of these arguments, as shown by the data and analysis presented below.
 It is notable that the data we evaluated in doing this analysis and the market behavior they describe are very consistent with each other across the markets we observed.
-Some comments we received on the Proposed Denial included studies and market analyses that suggested different market behavior in certain geographical locations and therefore questioned EPA's conclusions about RIN cost passthrough.
-We respond to those studies and analyses in Appendix B and in confidential, refinery-specific appendices to this action.
+Some comments we received on the Proposed Denial included studies and market analyses that suggested different market behavior in certain geographical locations and therefore questioned